Home

 Is there a better way to achieve these goals than simply stretching and hoping for the best?

 Yes!
-With eccentric training you can.
+With eccentric training.

-What are eccentric exercises?
+What are eccentric calf exercises?

 When you build muscles with strengthening exercises, new muscle cells are formed in the direction of the force.
+Eccentric exercises lay new muscle cells down in series (lengthways) and lengthen the muscle.

 Lengthening your calf muscle while strengthening the newly gained range helps develop movement control and coordination in that new range, which improves performance.
 This can also reduce the risk of injury.